Product Autopilot NEW

 lsof -i :4000, then stop it with kill -9 PID.
 Alternatively, change the port with npx next start -p 4001.

-NO_PROXY=localhost,127.0.0.1 in your environment so agent completion webhooks bypass the proxy and reach Mission Control directly.
+NO_PROXY=localhost,127.0.0.1 in your environment so agent completion webhooks bypass the proxy and reach Autensa directly.

 rm mission-control.db (or whatever path DATABASE_PATH is set to).
-Mission Control auto-creates a fresh database on next startup.
+Autensa auto-creates a fresh database with all 21 migrations on next startup.

-Mission Control is MIT licensed and actively maintained.
-Pull requests welcome — join the community and help shape the future of AI agent orchestration.
+Autensa is MIT licensed and actively maintained.
+Pull requests welcome — join the community and help build the future of autonomous product development.